Demystifying Tubal Tensor Algebra: Conclusions

 At the same time, our paper does not answer a yet unresolved key question regrading $\Mprod$: which $\matM$ should be used, and why some choices of $\matM$ work better than others (in applications)?
 We do know, empirically, that FFT-like transforms and wavelet transforms work better than random orthogonal ones~\cite{kilmer-2021-tensor-tensor}, but there is no theoretical explanation for this.
 Connected is recent literature on learning the $\matM$ in $\Mprod$ from data~\cite{elizabeth2024a}.

 Another interesting topic to consider is the utility of relaxing some of the requirements of the tubal product.
 Keegan and Newman recently introduced a matrix-mimetic tensor algebra with Eckart-Young-like optimality that relaxes the invertibility requirement on $\matM$ with the requirement for a matrix $\matQ$ with orthonormal columns~\cite{keegan2024a}.
-Another idea is to perhaps relax the commutativity requirement.
-For example, we can potentially consider matrices over Clifford algebras, which are non-commutative algberas with many applications in Physics.
-We leave this for future research.
+In followup work, the second author established sufficient and necessary conditions Eckart-Young-like optimality result of tubal tensors~\cite{mor-2025-sufficientnecessary}.
+In another work, Eckart-Young-like optimality was shown for ring groups even with non-abelian groups, which are non-commutative rings.
+We leave complete characterization of Eckart-Young optimality of non-commutative rings to future research.